CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/help/vpc_management.md

 Q2.
 Each time you run a configure cluster command, does the Parallel Cluster create a new VPC?

-Q3. why doesn't the VPC and subnet IDs get deleted when the Parallel Clusters are deleted.
+Q3.
+Why don't the VPC and subnet IDs get deleted when the Parallel Clusters are deleted.

 ### Deleting VPCs